 When loosening and tightening the bleed screws during this process, just snug them and do not over-tighten.

 The final torque value on your last tightening of the bleed screw should be 150 lb-in.

 - Make sure brake pads are secured in all calipers. - Open the top of your brake fluid reservoir, and make sure it is mostly full.
+You can also use a turkey baster to remove the majority of old fluid from the reservior.
 At no point during the bleeding process should you allow the level of brake fluid to go below the minimum level marking. - Have some rags and brake cleaner handy, and place a drip pan or cardboard below the caliper you are bleeding - Position your box end wrench over the lower bleed screw on the passenger rear caliper, followed by the hose from your bleeder bottle. - With a friend behind the wheel and working the brake pedal, loosen the bleed screw and have your friend pump the brakes to the floor 5 or 6 times to flow some of the old brake fluid out of the system - You should see some air bubbles flowing through the bleeder hose.
 Have your friend hold the brake pedal to the floor, and snug the bleed screw back up. - Check the fluid in your reservoir, and refill to the max line if necessary. - Tell your friend, "pressure."
-S/he will apply pressure to the brake pedal.
+S/he will slowly press the brake pedal 3-4 times and then hold pressure to the brake pedal.
 Loosen the bleed screw.
 The pedal will slowly drop to the floor as fluid flows out of the bleed screw.
 When the pedal hits the floor your friend holds it there, and tells you, "down."
 Tighten the bleed screw.
-Repeat this process until no more air bubbles are flowing out of the caliper.
-On your friend's final press, close the bleed screw when his foot is half way to the floor. - Check the fluid in your reservoir, and refill to the max line if necessary. - Repeat this procedure on the upper bleed screw on the passenger rear. - Repeat the above procedure in the prescribed caliper order, continually checking the fluid level in your reservoir.
+Repeat this process until no more air bubbles are flowing out of the caliper. - Check the fluid in your reservoir, and refill to the max line if necessary. - Repeat this procedure on the upper bleed screw on the passenger rear. - Repeat the above procedure in the prescribed caliper order, continually checking the fluid level in your reservoir.
 It will drain quickly, so keep a close eye on it. - When you are done bleeding, wipe up any brake fluid on the calipers, lines, etc. with brake clean and rags.
-It will destroy the finish of any painted surface it touches. - Fill your fluid reservoir to the max line and tighten the cap. - Have your friend apply pressure to the brake pedal, while you examine the connections at all corners of the car for leaks. - Due to the internal fluid passages in the Radi-CALTM calipers, air can sometimes get trapped inside the caliper.
+It will destroy the finish of any painted surface it touches. - Fill your fluid reservoir to the max line and tighten the cap. - Have your friend apply pressure to the brake pedal, while you examine the connections at all corners of the car for leaks. - Due to the internal fluid passages in the Radi-CALTM calipers, air can sometimes get trapped inside the caliper even with proper bleeding.
 We recommend doing a quick re-bleed of the calipers after the intial test drive to be sure all of the air is bled out.

-Please note: After bleeding the system, there will remain a small amount of residual brake fluid inside the bleed screws and/or around the threads.
+Please note: After bleeding the system, a small amount of residual brake fluid can reside inside the bleed screws and/or around the threads.
 As the calipers heat up, this fluid will force its way out and may look like the calipers are leaking.
 This is perfectly normal and will go away after a short time.
 If you experience a spongy pedal or continue to see fluid leaking after a day or so then re-torque the bleed screws to the proper 150 in/lbs.